javohirbek-khoshimov/Realsoft-AI-task/README.md

 # Realsoft-AI-task

-# Student Performance Prediction
+# Dataset Prediction

-This project aims to predict student performance based on various features.
+This project aims to predict datasets based on various features.
 The dataset and preprocessing steps, as well as the training of different models, are included in this notebook.

 ## Table of Contents
 - [Dataset](#dataset)